-To thoroughly study the aforementioned issues and find the most effective solution for VLAs, our study chose 4 VLA structures, 8 various backbones, and 3 different training data recipes to train the VLA models.
-In our experiments, we propose a new framework, {\bf RoboVLMs}, to easily transfer the VLMs into VLAs and implement a fair comparison.
+To thoroughly study the aforementioned key questions, we propose a general framework, {\bf RoboVLMs}, to easily transfer the VLMs into VLAs and implement a fair comparison.
 We evaluate these models on two popular robot manipulation benchmarks in simulation: \textbf{CALVIN}~\citep{mees2022calvin} and \textbf{SimplerEnv}~\citep{radosavovic2023real}.
-Moreover, we also trained and evaluated the built VLAs on a self-collected real-world robot manipulation dataset, consisting of 100 manipulation tasks and a total of 74K trajectories.
-Specifically, we initially selected three commonly used VLMs--LLaVA, Flamingo, and KosMos, as backbones, combining each with the four VLA structures to examine the effects of action space, observation horizon, and history aggregating methods.
+Moreover, we also trained and evaluated the built VLAs on a real-world robot manipulation dataset, consisting of 100 manipulation tasks and a total of 74K trajectories.
+Specifically, we initially selected three commonly used VLMs--LLaVA, Flamingo, and KosMos, as backbones, combining each with the four VLA structures illustrated in Fig. 1b to examine the effects of action space, observation horizon, and history aggregating methods.
 With the finding that the policy head modeling with continuous action space performs best, we compare 8 various VLMs as the backbone with policy head formulation to answer which backbone is more suitable.
 Meanwhile, we compare the generalization and data efficiency of different VLA structures.
-For the question of when to leverage cross-embodiment data, we compare pre-training (the VLAs trained with Open X-Embodiment), finetuning (the VLAs trained with target dataset), and post-training (the VLAs pre-trained with Open X-Embodiment and further finetuned with target dataset).
+For the question of when to leverage cross-embodiment data, we compare co-training (the VLAs trained with Open X-Embodiment), finetuning (the VLAs trained with the target dataset), and post-training (the VLAs co-trained with Open X-Embodiment and further finetuned with the target dataset).
 Finally, to confirm the real-world applicability of the VLAs with the optimal configuration, we trained and evaluated them in real-world robot manipulation scenarios, demonstrating generalization across 1) unseen distractors, 2) unseen backgrounds, 3) unseen target objects, and 4) novel skill descriptions.

-Through our extensive and comprehensive studies, we derive important insight into building high-performance VLAs around the following questions:
+Through our extensive and comprehensive studies, we derive conclusions on how to build high-performance VLAs around the following questions:

 {\bf Why do we prefer VLAs?} VLAs built upon pre-trained VLMs have proven to be both effective and efficient for generalist robot policies.
 Across all experiments, including simulations and real-world manipulation tasks, our VLA consistently outperforms open-source state-of-the-art VLAs by a significant margin.
 Furthermore, pre-trained VLMs exhibit notable advantages in generalization and data efficiency, making them highly desirable for real-world robotic applications.